aerogear/aerogear-unifiedpush-server/kafka/README.md

 # UPS and Apache Kafka

 ## Getting started with Docker
+[This](https://hub.docker.com/_/zookeeper/) Zookeeper image and [this](https://hub.docker.com/r/ches/kafka/) Kafka image are used for both Linux and Mac descriptions.

 ### Linux
 Getting started with Linux is a fairly straightforward process: